Provision a database cluster

 Enter a meaningful, human-readable Datacenter Name.

 Datacenter names are permanent.
-You can’t change them after you create the cluster.
+You cannot change them after you create the cluster.
 The datacenter name:

 -